 Yet I read pieces almost weekly that assert the opposite, that innovators are the kickstarters, the engines of educational success and improvement.
 I read that school improvement globally depends on innovation at every level, from individual classrooms to whole-school systems.
 My experience has taught me something completely different and I wonder how many teachers reading this will agree.

 The educational landscape that I have worked in all my career has been plagued by innovators, who move straight on to better jobs – frequently in the private sector – the moment that the contract they have been driving is awarded, purely so that they can further their career.
 They leave real teachers, who then have to try and deliver the project that the innovator initiated.
 Innovation in education is, more often than not, shorthand for career advancement.
 And it is especially pernicious when those advocating innovation do so in the name of the underprivileged.

-The wider school-reform movement is peppered with serial innovators; people who don’t just come up with an idea, but also have the skills as self-publicists to convince others that their particular box of Acme school improvement tools will work.
-In many cases, they are even astute enough to convince other teachers, who one would hope had sufficient confidence and integrity to expose the selfishness, short-termism and the inevitably messy outcome of buying anything from Acme.
+The wider school-reform movement is peppered with serial innovators; people who don’t just come up with an idea, but also have the skills as self-publicists to convince others that their particular box of flavor-of-the-month school improvement tools will work.
+In many cases, they are even astute enough to convince other teachers, who one would hope had sufficient confidence and integrity to expose the selfishness, short-termism and the inevitably messy outcome of buying anything from a passing fad.

 Until more people involved at the highest levels in school reform appreciate that innovation in education is frequently thinly disguised rhetoric for self-interest, the problem will persist.